Regression Table Guide

 What this page helps you do first

-• Cover coefficients, significance, model fit, and direction of effects
+• Cover fit statistics, key coefficients, controls, and effect direction

 Why many papers end up pasting the table without interpretation